The Detective (1968 film): Casting

 Sinatra originally planned to have his then-wife Mia Farrow cast as Norma MacIver, a role that was eventually taken by Jacqueline Bisset after Farrow was kept beyond the previously scheduled end of filming for Rosemary's Baby.
 This was the last straw for Sinatra, who had the divorce papers publicly served on Farrow on her film's set.
 Their divorce became final in August 1968, putting an end to a short-lived romance of barely two years.

 Release and critical reception

 Box office

-Released on May 28, 1968 The Detective was a box office success, becoming the 20th highest earning film of the year with $6.5 million taken in box office rentals, exceeding its $4.49 million budget.

-According to Fox records the film required $8,800,000 in rentals to break even and by 11 December 1970 had made $10.2 million, therefore making a profit for the studio.
+Released on May 28, 1968, The Detective was a box office success, becoming the 20th highest earning film of the year with $6.5 million taken in box office rentals against its $4.49 million budget.
+According to Fox records, the film required $8.8 million in rentals to break even.
+By 11 December 1970, it had made $10.2 million, therefore making a profit for the studio.